Home | About me | Contact | What's new

 Interstate 10 East (José Lopez Freeway)

-I-10 East highlight map This page covers Interstate 10 south and east of downtown San Antonio from I-35 to Foster Rd.
-Two miles of I-10 is concurrent (multiplexed) with I-35 north of this segment; see the I-35 South page for details on that segment.
+I-10 East highlight map This page covers Interstate 10 south and east of downtown San Antonio from I-35 to Pfeil Rd.
+Two miles of I-10 is concurrent (multiplexed) with I-35 north of the western end of this segment; see the I-35 South page for details on that segment.
 Interstate 10 then continues northwest of downtown; see the I-10 West page for more info.

 Length: 11 miles